Enneagram Type Three People are Success-Oriented and Pragmatic

 One of your life tasks is to listen more frequently and carefully to the voice of your feelings instead of doing what promises you recognition from the outside.

-For actual development, it is essential to be truthful.
+Truthfulness is essential for actual development.
 Therefore, be honest with yourself and others about your feelings and needs.

 Likewise, resist the temptation to impress others or inflate your importance.